Society for the Reformation of Manners: History

 The society sought and gained the patronage of both Church and Crown: John Tillotson, the Archbishop of Canterbury between 1691 and 1694 actively encouraged the society and his successor Thomas Tenison commended them to his bishops, while Queens Mary and Anne both issued Proclamations against Vice at the society's urging.
 The society also had influence within the House of Lords, demonstrated by a declaration of support signed by 36 of the members.
 While there were undoubtedly MPs that shared the society's viewpoint and some which were members, there was little relevant legislation passed during the period of the society's activities and the society paid little attention to the House of Commons.
 Jonathan Swift was an early critic of the societies, arguing in his tract A Project for the Advancement of Religion, and the Reformation of Manners (1709), that while the project began with excellent intentions, it had grown into a means of enriching corrupt informers.

 The society also brought lawsuits against playwrights whose plays were perceived to contain insufficient moral instruction.
 The new attitude to the theatre may be judged from the anti-theatre pamphlet Short View of the Immorality and Profaneness of the English Stage by Jeremy Collier, from 1698, who attacked the lack of moral instruction contained in contemporary plays, such as Love For Love (1695) by William Congreve and The Relapse (1696) by John Vanbrugh, signalling the end of the popularity of Restoration comedy.

 The society flourished until the 1730s, with 1,363 prosecutions in 1726–7.
-There was a series of raids on "molly houses" (homosexual brothels) in 1725.
+There was a series of raids on "molly houses" in 1725.
 One prominent victim of the society was Charles Hitchen, a "thief-taker" and Under City Marshal.
 He acted as a "finder" of stolen merchandise, negotiating a fee for the return of the stolen items, while extorting bribes from pickpockets to prevent arrest, and leaning on the thieves to make them fence their stolen goods through him.
 His business may have been undermined by the success of his competitor Jonathan Wild.
 In 1727, Hitchen was accused of sodomitical practices, and tried for sodomy (a capital offence) and attempted sodomy.
 He was sentenced to a fine of 20 pounds, to be put in the pillory for one hour, and then to serve six months in prison.
-He was badly beaten while in the pilory, and died soon after being released from prison.
+He was badly beaten while in the pillory, and died soon after being released from prison.